brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 I feel like yoctoseconds is probably not a unit people are going to use very often, but there it is.

-### spdlog
+### C++ Logging Libraries

 Despite broadly using `{fmt}`, [spdlog](https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) actually uses its own approach for `time_point` formatting specifically to allow full control over the timestamp.
 As I mentioned [earlier](#why-more-specifiers), `spdlog` never exposes the `time_point` — only the ability to format it with a custom specifier.
 While it also uses `%S` as an integer number of seconds, it instead uses `%E` as seconds since epoch.
 For the fractional part, it provides distinct specifiers for milliseconds, microseconds, and nanoseconds:

 |specifier|example|
 |-|-|